Men's Top Concerns

 1. Pick a gentle cleanser

-Often times, your skincare regimen is itself the culprit behind your irritated skin, and it starts with your cleanser.
-Many of them use harsh detergents to pull all the oil and grime away from your skin.
-The thing is, those oils are imperative for having balanced, smooth skin; it’s just that you want to rid of the excess oils that accumulate throughout the day or night, in addition to flushing away sweat and gunk.
+Oftentimes, your skincare regimen is itself the culprit behind irritated skin, and for most people all signs point to a subpar facial cleanser.
+Many face washes use harsh detergents and soap to pull all the oil and grime away from skin.
+The thing is, those oils are imperative for having balanced, smooth skin; instead, you want a gentle and nourishing face wash that flushes away excess oils rather than depleting skin of all its needed moisture.
+(These gentle washes will also adequately flush away sweat and grime.)
 However, with dry skin, you don’t have this “luxury” of excess oils to remove—so you need a gentle, hydrating cleanser that doesn’t take things too far.

 Typically, if something touts itself as hydrating, balancing, or purifying, then it’s likelier to be in your favor.
 (Read the reviews to confirm, however.)

-We use ingredients like soothing cactus extract and tiger grass, hydrating clay minerals, nourishing fig extract, and antimicrobial lauric acid (which is gentle, promise) in our Purifying Clay Cleanser.
+The Purifying Clay Cleanser from Cardon uses ingredients like soothing cactus extract and tiger grass, hydrating clay minerals, nourishing fig extract, and antimicrobial lauric acid (which is gentle, promise).
 It also uses kaolin and Moroccan lava clays to softly balance oil levels while extracting all the toxins from your pores.
 We designed it to use twice a day—morning and night—which is the baseline for any skincare regimen.

 See also: Cleanser 101: Tips for Washing Your Face